Critic Te Ārohi

 Critic Te Ārohi is the official magazine of the Otago University Students' Association (OUSA) of the University of Otago.
-It is freely available around both the University's campus and selected sites in Dunedin city weekly during term time.
+It is freely available around both the University's campus, halls of residence and selected sites in Dunedin city weekly during semester time.
 Critic is New Zealand's longest-running student newspaper, having been established in 1925.
-Weekly circulation is 5,000 copies, with an estimated readership of approximately 20,000.
+Weekly circulation is 3,000 copies, with an estimated readership of approximately 20,000 including online readership.

 Content

-Critic's content is primarily targeted towards its student demographic and is generally written through a student perspective.
+Critic's content is primarily targeted towards its student demographic and is generally written through a student and rangatahi youth perspective.
 The magazine enjoys enduring popularity with its readership.
 The physical copies distributed on a weekly basis have a pick-up rate of 99% according to OUSA.

 Critic's content includes recurring columns, news articles, long-form investigative journalism, profiles, reviews, puzzles and culture pieces that often examine or portray student life in Dunedin.
 The magazine is known for its humorous examination of provocative and taboo subject matter.
 Traditionally, Critic has had 'themed' issues including "The Sex Issue", "The Drugs Issue", "Te Reo Māori Issue", "The Food Issue", "The Census Issue" and more.
 However, recent years have seen a movement away from overtly stipulated themes.
-Roughly half of all Critic issues remain unthemed within the magazine's yearly cycle.
+The majority of all Critic issues remain unthemed within the magazine's yearly cycle.

 Although the scope of the content has varied year to year under different editorship, in recent years the magazine's coverage has remained local; focusing on stories of relevance to students and the surrounding Dunedin community.
 Since 2012, the magazine's mission statement has been to "reflect the reality of Otago University students back to themselves."
 In a 2018 profile of Critic, former Editor Joel MacManus told Stuff the magazine seeks to "cover stories other media can't or won't, in a way that they can't or won't [...]
 When we write something I know couldn't be published in the Otago Daily Times or on Stuff – that's when I'm like, 'This is great!'
 That's when it's Critic."